Toby O'Brien: Public relations

 After the war O'Brien became public relations adviser for Rootes and was then recruited to the Conservative Party, leading the election campaigns which led to the hung parliament of 1950 and the Conservative victory in 1951.

 He became a public relations consultant, and one of his first clients was the government of Spain which wanted to promote tourism.
 O'Brien had once before been involved with Spain in the 30s, when the plot to transport Franco in a privately owned Dragon Rapide to meet with his forces in Morocco, was concocted by senior figures of the 1936 'pronunciamiento' in O'Brien's drawing room.
 Since the Spanish Civil War Spain had been out of favour in British circles and its obscurity as a holiday destination at the time was indicated by O'Brien's question "Costa Brava, where is that?" in response to Fraga's plea for help.
 Years later with the number of British tourists visiting Spain reaching 2 million, O'Brien was awarded the Order of Isabella the Catholic by General Franco.

 Between 1953-55, O'Brien was called in to apply his skills in the campaign to establish commercial television in Britain.
 Later he was well known in political circles for his "No Strings" parties when senior politicians from both parties attended his annual gathering with no strings attached.

 Death

 Toby O'Brien died at the age of 69 from undisclosed causes.

 Family

 O'Brien married Sylvia Denny on 12 February 1936.
-They had a son Donough O'Brien and two daughters, Geraldine O'Brien and Natalie Deirdre O'Brien who is married to singer-songwriter Roger Whittaker.
+They had a son, Donough O'Brien, and two daughters.
 Sylvia O'Brien died in 1950.
 He then married Leonora Thayne Railton on 26 February 1952.
-They had two sons, Fionn O'Brien and Lucius O'Brien.
-Leonora O'Brien died on 17 June 1999.
+They had two sons.
+Leonora O'Brien died in 1999.